NazDen90/test/README.md

 # test
-temperature forecast for the city in search
+temperature forecast for your city

+for start type 'cd client && yarn start'